International airports in Israel. Israel airports for international flights

 Standard – regular buses and taxis.

-An airport under construction in the Timna valley in the southern part of the country, which should replace Eilat and accept all civil air transportation at Ovda airport.
-Also, Ramon should become a reserve for Ben Gurion Airport - the largest airport in Israel and act in case emergency...
-They pin high hopes on it as medical tourism and accompanying package deals.
+An airport under construction in the Timna Valley in the southern part of the country, which should replace Eilat and accommodate all civil air traffic at Ovda Airport.
+Ramon should also become a backup for Ben Gurion Airport, the largest airport in Israel, and act in the event of emergency.
+Great expectations are placed on him as a medical tourism and related package deals.

 Its location is 18 km from Eilat.